What is menopause?

 The team assesses whether you’re in perimenopause, the stage before menopause, or menopause itself.
 They also offer lifestyle counseling and hormone therapy to help relieve menopausal symptoms that interfere with your quality of life.

-Bioidentical hormone therapy works by replacing the hormones estrogen, progestin, and testosterone.
+Menopausal hormone therapy (MHT) is the replacement of the sex hormones that are no longer produced by the ovaries after menopause.
 The therapy not only addresses menopausal symptoms, but also protects you against bone loss, and lessens your risk of colon cancer.
+There are several options including local and systemic therapy, depending on the symptoms.

-As with any treatment, bioidentical hormone replacement carries some potential risks.
+As with any treatment, menopausal hormone replacement carries some potential risks.
 Your practitioner can discuss the risks and benefits when you visit Artemis Menstrual Health and Gynecology for a consultation.

 What are the signs of menopause?